Arturgouveia1970/COVID-19-Global-numbers/README.md

-# capstone-react-redux-coronavirushub
+# capstone-react-redux-corona-virus-hub
-A SPA with worldwide coronavirus information taken from an API.
+A SPA with worldwide corona-virus information taken from an API.